hrothstein/cms-demo/MCP_SERVER_README.md

     "cms-admin": {
       "command": "node",
       "args": [
-        "/absolute/path/to/cms-demo/src/mcp/index.js"
+        "/Users/hrothstein/cursorrepos/CMS-V2/cms-demo/src/mcp/index.js"
       ],
       "env": {
-        "DATABASE_URL": "postgresql://username:password@localhost:5432/cms_database"
+        "NODE_ENV": "development"
       }
     }
   }
 }
 ```

-3. Replace `/absolute/path/to/cms-demo` with the actual path to your project
+3. Replace the path with the actual path to your `cms-demo` directory

 4. Restart Claude Desktop

+5. Verify connection: Ask Claude "What MCP tools do you have access to?"

 ## Running the MCP Server